-Surrounded by the Government Palace and the Cathedral, the central plaza makes the perfect place for a midday break.
+Surrounded by the Government Palace and the Cathedral, Plaza Grande is the heart of the city and the perfect place for a midday break.
 Enjoy an iced coffee, and the complimentary free wifi offered by the municipality on a shaded bench and watch the locals and the tourists as well.
 If it is getting too hot, visit one of the buildings lining the Plaza Grande.
-They are free to enter and are air-conditioned.
-While Merida has more plazas, Plaza Grande, located between Calle 60 & 62 and between Calle 61 & 63, is the place to be on Merida.
-If you are looking for souvenirs, there is a pretty market with lots of handicrafts on Sunday mornings.
+Those are free to enter and are air-conditioned.

-Merida is home to the best cuisine in Yucatan.
-The food is so delicious and different from Riviera Maya, for example.
+One of the things to do in Merida is trying the Yucatan Cuisine.
+The colonial city is home to the best cuisine in Yucatan; therefore, the food is so delicious and in the meantime, different from everything I’ve tried on Riviera Maya.
 Taste the unique Yucatan cuisine at the famous La Chaya Maya Restaurant.
 Make sure to make a reservation, by calling before or asking your accommodation to make one for you.
 Try some Parrillada Yucateca, which is grilled Poc-Chuc & chicken fajitas served with beans and homemade tortillas in Yucatan style.
-Delicious!
+Simply delicious!

 Elotes are grilled corns on the cob, served in mayonnaise and chilli.
 Marquesitas is a mixt between a waffle and an ice cream cone filled with a topping of your choice.

-After figuring out what Merida itself has to offer, consider visiting the Mayan Temples, amazing cenotes and the beautiful Celestun Biosfera.
+After figuring out what Merida itself has to offer, consider visiting the Mayan Temples, the amazing cenotes and the beautiful Celestun Biosfera.

 Merida is the ideal base for visiting the Mayan Temple of Chichen Itza or Uxmal.
 Rent a car or use the public transport system and head to one of the famous Mayan Ruins.
 While Chichen Itza is the most famous one, Uxmal archaeological site is another beautiful place not to be missed.
 The perfect vacation should include a visit to both of them.
 Easy to do on your own, you don’t need an expensive tour to take you there.

 Merida makes the perfect home base for a day trip to Celestun.
 Rent a car, take an Ado bus or Colectivo and take the two-hour drive trip to see the flamingos and the mangroves.
 Between November to March, you can see thousands of flamingos.
 Take a boat ride, enjoy some free time at the beach and taste some delicious fresh fish!
-And some ice cream from a street vendor!
+Or some ice cream from the street vendor!

-Want to do something authentic on the other side of Yucatan?
+- Want to do something authentic on the other side of Yucatan?
 Go on a Self-guided Day Trip To Sian Ka’an & Muyil Ruins!